South East Sussex

 • New Beach Club Pett Level Road Pett Level TN35 4EH Telephone(01424) 812080

 The New Beach Club is additionally open every third Tuesday of the month for its acoustic night from 4-10pm.
 It is a family friendly members' social club, open to members and their guests, nestling under the sea wall in Pett Level.
 The Club boasts direct access onto the beach and is adjacent to the countryside on a spectacularly beautiful part of the East Sussex coast.
 The Club regularly organises events such as the popular weekly quiz hosted by Matt Barden, acoustic nights run by Mark Wright, live bands and other fund raising activities.
 Car parking is available for members opposite the Club.
-The Club provides generous indoor seating together with outdoor seating on the terrace.
+The Club provides generous indoor seating together with outdoor seating on the terrace behind the club building, below the sea wall.
 There is always a warm welcome from our bar staff and a wide range of cask and keg beers, wines, spirits, hot drinks and soft drinks are offered.
-Please see members' email bulletins (weekly) for up-to-date opening hours
+Please see members' email bulletins (weekly) for up-to-date opening hours.
+In 2024 the Cub was awarded local CAMRA branch Club of the Year Runner Up, the presentation picture above shows branch members celg the award with club staff.

 • Pevensey